VentsislavSimeonov/Java/Java_SoftAcad_Mats/readme.txt

-@Java

-All Materials from the Soft Acad Course in Sofia Bulgaria.
+All Java related Materials from the Soft Acad Course in Sofia Bulgaria.
   - Lessons start from 01
   - 00 contains uncategorized materials from the course